 This means, of course, I have a lot of chenille bedspreads waiting to become a DIY project.

-For this wreath, you need a metal (three or four lines) wreath form, fabric or a chenille bedspread, and a ribbon.
+For this chenille wreath, you need a metal (three or four lines) wreath form, two and a half yards of fabric or a chenille bedspread, and a ribbon.
 That’s it!

-I found a wreath form at a vintage shop for $5 but you can also find these metal wreath forms at any craft store.
+I found a wreath form at a vintage shop for $5 but you can also find these metal wreath forms as I listed below.

 You can use a drop cloth, muslin fabric, or even burlap if you can’t find chenille.
 I highly suggest you use a fabric that rips well.
 If you can tear the fabric you will save so much time!